iluha168/rhodium/README.md

 > Conversion to `Promise` loses [cancelability](#cancellation) and other `Rhodium`-exclusive [features](#features).

 ## Features
-`Rhodium` implements all `Promise`'s static and non-static methods.

 ### Error tracking
 Rhodium keeps track of all errors a `Rhodium` chain may reject with, if used correctly.
 ```ts